compulim/autohotkey-boss-fs-1-wl/README.md

 ## Background

-[BOSS FS-1-WL Wireless Footswitch](https://www.boss.info/us/products/fs-1-wl/) has 2 modes: keyboard HID (Bluetooth/USB) and MIDI (USB).
+[BOSS FS-1-WL Wireless Footswitch](https://www.boss.info/us/products/fs-1-wl/) is a wireless footswitch designed for guitar amp and PC.
+It has 2 modes: keyboard HID (Bluetooth/USB) and MIDI (USB).
 The keyboard HID mode allows the footswitch to be programmed and work as a keyboard.

 However, the programmability of keyboard HID mode is too weak to make it useful as a productivity tool: